By: Cordon J.

 If you are talking about a person then think of ways how you can share things about them respectfully, without offending them or anyone else.

-In order to ensure that you must stay relevant to the audience, keeping in mind their interests and personalities and build your work around that.
+In order to ensure that you stay relevant to the audience, keeping in mind their interests and personalities and build your work around that.

 Also, if you are going to mention someone directly in your speech you must be aware of the people who are going to be there.